hardikn13/meme-generator/README.md

 - Choose from a variety of meme templates.
 - Add custom text to the top and bottom of the meme.
 - Preview the meme in real-time.
-- Download the generated meme as an image.
-- Share memes on social media platforms.

 ## Installation